couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 # Retry Intervals
 To offer full flexibility, tunable retry intervals may be defined.
 The intervals will be included in a `retry` specification.
 The `auto-retry` error attribute will be included in the attribute list to hint to the client that the command should be retried per the spec.

-The ‘retry’ field contains the intervals that would be used up by the client when the error occurs.
+The 'retry' field contains the intervals that would be used up by the client when the error occurs.
 The format of the retry specification is (other error map fields/structure in grey):

 ```
 "errors": {